rorymurdock/cooking.rorymurdock.com.au/_posts/2020-09-21-smashed-avo.md

     5. Season with salt and pepper, optionally splash some EVOO / oil from the cheese
 ---

-This delicious breakfast is quick and easy
+This delicious breakfast is quick and easy, served to me by my friend Tom and ruthlessly stolen since

 ![Hero](/images/posts/2020-09-21-smashed-avo/hero.jpg)